silo-finance/silo-contracts-v2/certora/docs/source/properties/high.rst

    There should never be an advantage to self liquidate or self repay, the end debt and collateral values on both silos should be the same

-   .. todo:: What is the severity of this?

 ----